UReason: Benchmarking Reasoning-to-Generation Alignment in Unified Multimodal Models: Discussion

 \section{Discussion}

-Our main results show that reasoning can improve image generation by producing a refined prompt, yet retaining verbose intermediate thoughts as conditioning context often degrades visual executability.
-In this section, we diagnose this degradation by analyzing reasoning chain correctness, internal prompt rewriting, and the reliability of automated evaluation.
-We further present an error breakdown to characterize dominant failure modes and to inform future mitigation strategies.
+In this section, we further discuss the cross-modal alignment gap between textual reasoning and visual generation by analyzing reasoning chain correctness, internal prompt rewriting, the reliability of automated evaluation and attention analysis.

-\paragraph{Evaluating the Quality of Reasoning Chain.} To localize the performance bottleneck, we ask whether failures originate from incorrect reasoning or from a breakdown in visual execution.
-We evaluate reasoning-chain correctness against ground-truth annotations using Qwen3-235B-A22B as an LLM-as-judge (see Appx.~\ref{appx:evaluation_metric} for details).
-As shown in Tab.~\ref{tab:eval_thoughts}, models achieve consistently high reasoning accuracy, with Bagel reaching 94.8\% overall.
-This suggests that UMMs can often infer the intended visual target and produce coherent execution specifications, effectively functioning as prompt rewriters on \bench{}.
-The dominant challenge therefore lies in faithfully realizing these specifications in pixels.
-This gap exposes a \textit{Reasoning Paradox}: reasoning is often sufficient for planning, yet retaining verbose intermediate thoughts in the conditioning context can hinder execution.
-We attribute this effect to in-context interference, where intermediate thoughts compete with the final execution blueprint, dilute the effective conditioning signal, and increase sensitivity to truncation or over-conditioning.
-More broadly, the bottleneck lies not in insufficient reasoning capacity, but in the inability to maintain a clean separation between planning and execution when both are represented within a shared context.
+\textbf{Evaluating the Quality of Reasoning Chain.} To localize the performance bottleneck, we ask whether failures originate from incorrect reasoning in intended visual semantics.
+We evaluate correctness of reasoning-chain $R$ against ground-truth criteria using Qwen3-235B-A22B as an LLM-as-judge (see Appx.~\ref{appx:evaluation_metric} for details).
+As shown in Tab.~\ref{tab:eval_thoughts}, models achieve consistently high reasoning accuracy, with Bagel reaching 93.4\% overall.
+This suggests that UMMs can often infer the ground-truth visual target and produce coherent specifications.
+Therefore, the dominant challenge lies in faithfully realizing these specifications in pixels.